* S&P500 futures gain after Mnuchin comments on trade talks

 By Hideyuki Sano

-MSCI’s broadest index of Asia-Pacific shares outside Japan moved up 0.06%, supported by 0.4% gains in mainland Chinese shares, while Japan’s Nikkei edged up 0.20% after a market holiday on Monday.
+MSCI’s broadest index of Asia-Pacific shares outside Japan barely budged, up just 0.03% while Japan’s Nikkei ticked up 0.10% after a market holiday on Monday.

 U.S. stock futures gained 0.39%, helped by comments from U.S. Treasury Secretary Steven Mnuchin that U.S.-China trade talks will resume next week.
 He later clarified that the negotiations will take place in two weeks.